Richie-Z/Richie-Z/README.md

 # Hi there 👋, I'm Richie
 <p align="center">
     <samp>A Full Stack developer, Freelancer and Weeb.</samp>
 </p>

-I'm Richie, a full stack developer at [cermat](https://cerdasmediatama.com) and currently fullstacking at [gis-desdm](https://gis-desdm.kalteng.tech/) and have collabed at Universitas Palangkaraya System Information Project.
+I'm Richie, a full stack developer who loved to create an information system.

 #### 👨‍💻 Currently my personal project is :